joomengine/jcb-documentation/071-Reuse-Custom-Code.md

 2. Add your reusable function there.
 3. JCB automatically includes this in both helper classes during compilation.

-> **Best Practice:** Use the “Both” helper class option when a function applies globally.
+> **Best Practice:** Use the "Both" helper class option when a function applies globally.

 You can later view where each custom code block is used at the bottom of its detail page.